Substance abuse often requires professional help

 An addiction to alcohol or alcoholism may begin innocently enough with a beer or two during the game, wine with dinner, drinks with friends, or champagne at a wedding.
 But for some it develops into a dependence where they find they need a drink to function.
 Alcohol misuse causes physical issues, relationships and work may suffer, and priorities shift as substance use continues despite the consequences.Alcohol Addiction

-From cocaine and marijuana to meth, heroin, fentanyl, and prescription pain pills like oxycontin, drug abuse is on the rise.
+From cocaine and marijuana to meth, heroin, fentanyl, and prescription pain pills like oxycontin, drug addiction is on the rise.
 Whether its prescription drugs originally obtained for legitimate medical reasons or illegal substances used recreationally, the misuse of these mood-altering substances has serious negative consequences with a physical and psychological toll that can’t be ignored or underestimated.Drug Addiction

 Ah, love!
 But there’s nothing romantic about a condition that’s painful, compulsive, and often the result of past trauma, low self-worth, or childhood issues.
 Love addicts tend to get involved in romantic relationships that are brief and intense, putting a lot of effort into pursuing relationships.
 Or in some cases the opposite is true: they devote a lot of attention to avoiding connection altogether.Love Addiction

 Also known as sexual compulsivity or sexual dependency, sex addiction is a compulsive behavior that dominates someone’s life.
 Those struggling with sexual addiction will prioritize sex above everything else, even family, friends, and work.
 Given how sex becomes the organizing principle, the person struggling is willing to sacrifice other things they care about in pursuit of their unhealthy behavior.Sex Addiction